 The Delaware Transit Corporation (DTC) operates DART First State-Delaware's public transportation network.
-In Sussex County, this service takes the form of six year-round bus routes and six seasonal bus routes, branded as Resort Transit, which operate from May to September and serve the Delaware Beaches.
-Three of the year-round routes are Flex Routes, where passengers can make reservations for the bus to pick them up within one mile of the fixed route and also flag the bus at any location in designated Flag Zones.
+Routes serving the Town include three year-round routes and one seasonal bus route, branded as Beach Bus, which operates from May to September and serves the Delaware Beaches.
 Current DART routes are shown in TABLE 3-2.
+See DART's website for up-to-date service route information.